computablelabs/compspec/TopLevelSpec.md

 #### Authentication
 The `Backend` should provide a mechanism for users to authenticate.
-The first step of the authentication process will require the `Backend` to consult with the blockchain and will likely require the user to use a system like Metamask to prove their identity.
+The first step of the authentication process will require the `Backend` to consult with the on-chain `Market` and will likely require the user to use a system like Metamask to prove their identity.
 Once initial authentication is complete, users can be issued an authentication token which they can use for a set time.

 #### Storage
 The `Backend` is responsible for storing the off-chain data associated with